eficode-academy/artifactory-katas/jenkins-build/README.md

 }"""
 ```

-Once you have your upload spec, you can trigger the upload within the pipeline:
+Once you have your upload spec, you can trigger the upload within the pipeline with the following line:

 ```groovy
 server.upload spec: uploadSpec, buildInfo: buildInfo